Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 * `Compute` must be rewritten to implement the specific operating logic.

-* `AlwaysComputeWhenAllOutputsEmpty` must be rewritten to return `false` for the most of op.
-For the some op that needs to maintain state internally.
-Therefore needs to be computed by calling the kernel even if the output is null and return `true`.
+* `AlwaysComputeWhenAllOutputsEmpty` must be rewritten to return `false` in most cases.
+For very few ops that need to maintain state internally, and therefore need to call the kernel for calculation even if the output is empty, it should return `true`.

 After implementing the kernel class, you need to call `REGISTER_USER_KERNEL` to register it.
 The string parameter that `REGISTER_USER_KERNEL("myrelu")` accepts is `op_type_name` which is used to complete registration and querying.
 You also need to use `op_type_name` when wrapping op at the Python layer.